5 Benefits of HCM and Payroll Software for Small Businesses

 In industries like construction and food service, agencies are watching more closely.
-Classification errors, even unintentional ones, are getting more attention from regulators, especially in high-risk industries.
+Even honest mistakes are getting more attention from regulators, especially in higher-risk industries like these.

 If you’re not 100% sure whether someone should be a contractor or employee, don’t guess—and definitely don’t rely on what another business is doing.